If your tried and true marketing tactics feel stale, revamp your strategy with one of these 55 creative marketing ideas for your product or brand.

 - 6. Feature customer testimonials

 At the end of the day, the opinion that matters most comes from people who already buy your product or use your service.
-Give their voice a platform with a customer testimonial video or graphic.
+Distill your customer feedback to find loyal advocates for your product, and give their voice a platform with a customer testimonial video or graphic.
 Bonus points if you can manifest first-person footage of the customers themselves.

 - 7. Jump on trends and holidays